 Example of w.dat file:

 The following is an example weighting matrix for a 5×4 model.
-The smallest model component has a weighting so that the model can have relatively large deviation from the reference model in the centre right region.
-The x-derivative weighting allows a possible rapid change at column-2.
-The weighting for the z-derivative is uniform.
+The smallest model component has a weighting so that the model can have relatively large deviation from the reference model for cells (8, 9, 13, 14) in the centre right region.
+The x-derivative weighting allows a possible rapid change in the horizontal direction at the interfaces between cells (2,3), (7,8), (12,13), (17,18)..
+The z-derivative weightings allow a possible rapid change in the vertical direction at the interfaces between cells (2,7), (7,12), and (12,17).

+It is possible to incorporate the weighting matrixes WS, WX, WZ as a single file or separately.
+In case weighting files are listed separately they should all have headers with two numbers equal to number of elements in each direction.